Uber & Lyft Accident Lawyers South Florida

 - Take photos and obtain witness contact information: The smartphone that was used to retain the Uber or Lyft driver can also be used to document the scene and store the contact information of any witnesses.

-Why Choose Attorneys Gonzalez & Cartwright to Protect Your Rights Following an Uber or Lyft Accident in Lake Worth, FL?
+Why Choose Attorneys Gonzalez & Cartwright to Protect Your Rights Following an Uber or Lyft Accident?

 Although Florida is a no-fault state, meaning that individuals typically seek compensation from their own insurance companies following an accident, Uber and Lyft are excluded from this law.
 This means that an injured party will generally seek compensation from the Uber or Lyft insurance policy following an accident.
 Our Fort Lauderdale attorneys have 15 years of experience actually working in the insurance industry, and we understand that it is in the best interest of the insurance company to minimize the amount of compensation that it must pay.
 This is the case even though Uber and Lyft policies must provide an increased level of coverage.